Eyjafjallajökull Volcano and the South Coast of Iceland in a Luxurious Super Jeep

 Gígjökull glacier

-On our way back we visited Gljúfrabúi waterfall, which is one of the most mystical waterfalls I have visited in Iceland, as it is partially hidden behind a big rock.
+On our way back, we visited Gljúfrabúi waterfall, which is one of the most mystical waterfalls I have visited in Iceland, as it is partially hidden behind a large rock.

 Gljúfrabúi waterfall

-Gljúfrabúi is 40 meters high and in front of it, a big rock almost covers it.
-It is best to wear Wellington boots and maybe a raincoat while visiting this waterfall.
+Gljúfrabúi is 40 meters high, and in front of it, a big rock almost covers it.
+It is best to wear Wellington boots and, if needed, a raincoat when visiting this waterfall.

 Gljúfrabúi waterfall

 You can either wade through the gorge or climb up the rock and have a look at the waterfall from above.
-In the wintertime the rocks get quite slippery, so be careful.
+That path has been closed now.
+In the wintertime, the stones get quite slippery, so be careful.

 Skógafoss waterfall